 How long do we keep your personal information?

-There is often a legal reason for keeping your personal information for a set period of time, we try to include all of these in our Records and Retention Policy (opens in a new window).
+There is often a legal reason for keeping your personal information for a set period, we try to include all of these in our Records and Retention Policy (opens in a new window).